tczkqq/automation-scripts/readme.md

 ## Zipper

-Zip directory to separate files.
+Zips directory to separate files.
 You can choose how many files should be in single file and which file types should be zipped.

 ## Mvfile